Want to paint a mural but don’t know where to begin? Here are the steps I took to paint a jungle mural in my son’s bedroom!

 If your wall is tall, you will want a ladder.
 I suggest a platform ladder so you have access to large areas of the wall without having to move the ladder as frequently.

-Prepare the wall
+STEP 3: Prepare the wall

 Take a moment to examine the wall for any cracks, dings, or hole.
 Fill them with spackle and sand the area so you can be painting a clean surface.
 This will get the walls ready to paint.

 Start by painting the base coat of your mural.
 I painted my entire wall Trailing Vine by Behr.
 This was 2 shades darker than the other walls in this room.